 - Application.
 To configure several boxes to deploy an application with a single click.

-- CloudFormation.
-To automate using AWS CloudFormation templates.
+- Template.
+To automate using AWS CloudFormation templates or ARM templates.

 - Container.
 To automate using container technology like Docker.

 Give it a name, optionally a description, and define some basic metadata:

 |Metadata||Box Type||What it means|

 It’s good practice to tag the runtime that the box requires to deploy.
 ElasticBox auto suggests tags like Linux, Ubuntu, Java and so on.
 When ready to launch the box, you are presented with deployment policies that match the requirements.
 These deployment policies provide the right infrastructure or services the box needs to deploy.